pufferffish/wireproxy/rc.d/README.md

 # Setting up the unit

-1. Copy the `wireproxy` file from this directory to `/usr/local/etc/rc.d`, or use the following cURL command to download it:
+1. Copy the `wireproxy` file from this directory to `/usr/local/etc/rc.d`.

 2. If necessary, customize the unit.
    Edit the parts with `procname`, `command`, `wireproxy_conf`  to point to the executable and the configuration file.